 BeachPeople is an adult-only Ocean Sports Club based on the South Coast of Dorset.
 The coast stretches from Christchurch to Studland and provides an amazing array of Ocean Sports and BeachPeople aims to be the gateway to as many sports here as it safely can.

-This page is for our friends In The City (I was one once, two years and a lifetime ago) – its initially going to take the form of FAQs and it’ll probably evolve from there, so check back from time to time.
+This page is for our friends In The City (I was one once, a few years and a lifetime ago) – its initially going to take the form of FAQs and it’ll probably evolve from there, so check back from time to time.
 Here we go:

 So.
 I’m in London and you’re in Dorset – what gives?
 Well, it’s two hours direct from London Waterloo, and with a National Railcard (£30pa from https://www.network-railcard.co.uk) it costs about £35 return to Bournemouth, and a few quid more to Poole.
 Being a member of the Club allows you to arrange to meet others in a London pub on a Friday pm and hop on the same train to Paradise.

 Bournemouth, Poole, Christchurch – these sound like old people places and I’m barely thirty!
 Sure – all the old people have all the houses but that's because they are better than us.
 We’re here for the beach and the Ocean.
 There are very few rivers draining into this stretch of coastline and those there are drop their silt in Christchurch and Poole harbour so the beaches are a fine golden sand with the occasional dunes, and the water is clear and clean with a slight green tint.
 It’s the warmest water in the UK and you can get here without a cavity search.
 Then there is Studland – a huge area of outstanding natural beauty that’s a £1, 20-minute chain ferry ride away.